-Breastfeeding is best for babies.
+Breastfeeding is the normal method of infant feeding, and is best for babies.
 It has benefits for the infant, such as reducing infection risk, and for the mother.
 It is important to have a healthy balanced diet in preparation for, and during breastfeeding.
 Infant formula is designed to replace breast milk when an infant is not breastfed.
 Breastfeeding can be negatively affected by introducing partial bottle-feeding, and reversing a decision not to breastfeed is difficult.
 Infant formula must be prepared and used as directed.
 Unnecessary or improper use of infant formula, such as not properly boiling water or sterilising feeding equipment, may make your baby ill.
 Social and financial implications, including preparation time and the cost of formula, should be considered when selecting a method of infant feeding.